 In the context of DNS records, TTL is a numeric value that tells how long the DNS cache server spent serving DNS records before contacting the authoritative DNS server and obtaining a new copy of the records.

-Now, whether you’ve ever heard of TTL or not, after reading this article, you should have a holistic understanding of it.
+Now, whether or not you’ve ever heard of TTL, after reading this article, you should have a holistic understanding of it.

 Previous ArticleWhat Is NetBIOS – Network Basic Input/Output System?
 Summary: Have you heard TTL?
 It dictates how long to cache the query or content.
 This article will show you...